mustafa0taru/postgres-dbt-airbyte-looker/README.md

 ### Getting Started:

-- Clone the Repository: Use git clone ```bash git clone https://github.com/mustafa0taru/postgres-dbt-airbyte-looker.git to download the project.
+- Clone the Repository: Use git clone `git clone https://github.com/mustafa0taru/postgres-dbt-airbyte-looker.git' to download the project.
 - Configure Connections: Update the connection details in airbyte.yaml, dbt_project.yml, and looker.ini with your specific Postgres, Airbyte, and Looker credentials.
 - Customize dbt Models: Adapt the provided dbt models (focusing on store.sql, product.sql, and transaction.sql) to precisely align with your sales data schema and desired transformations.
 - Run the Pipeline: Follow the instructions in the README.md file to initiate the data extraction, transformation, and loading process.